 Introduce your staff to your audience with on-site bios and professional headshots.
 Your customers feel more comfortable when they can identify with the person on the other end of a call, text, or e-mail exchange.

-Collaborate with thought leaders in related industries for content sharing, social media shout-outs, and cross-marketing opportunities.
-Seek out guest posting opportunities with industry associations, including those adjacent to (but compatible with) your own industry.
+Seek out partnerships in related industries for content sharing, social media shout-outs, and cross-marketing opportunities.
+Arrange guest posting opportunities with industry associations, including those adjacent to (but compatible with) your own industry.
+Brand trust and social proof are contagious!
+Each company will benefit from exposure to the other’s audience.

+Stellar content keeps your website bookmarked as the go-to place for information, and guides your audience through the buyer’s funnel.
 Map out an editorial calendar, and commit to generating original blog content, infographics, and downloadable content such as e-books and white papers.
 Be sure your content is factual, entertaining, informative, on-brand, and most of all, relevant to your audience!
+Then, promote your content across all your social media outlets, and know which platforms your audience is using.

 Need to work on your trust issues?
 Ask for professional help!

 All this talk about social proof and brand trust might bring up some anxiety.
-It sounds like a lot of work, with a narrow margin of error, but you’re not in it alone.
-A reputable digital agency will help you plan and manage a comprehensive branding campaign, or you can lean on specialists to handle any or all of your content creation, social media presence, reputation management, and website development and design.
+It sounds like a lot of work—with a narrow margin of error—but you’re not in it alone.
+A reputable digital agency will help you plan and manage a comprehensive branding campaign, and you can lean on specialists to handle any or all of your content creation, social media presence, reputation management, and website development and design.
 And don’t forget to choose a contact management system because once you earn your customers’ trust, you’ve got to work hard to keep it — But that’s a topic for another day.